 The genes associated with osteopetrosis are involved in the formation, development, and function of specialized cells called osteoclasts.
 These cells break down bone tissue during bone remodeling, a normal process in which old bone is removed and new bone is created to replace it.
 Bones are constantly being remodeled, and the process is carefully controlled to ensure that bones stay strong and healthy.

-Mutations in any of the genes associated with osteopetrosis lead to abnormal or missing osteoclasts.
+Variants in any of the genes associated with osteopetrosis lead to abnormal or missing osteoclasts.
 Without functional osteoclasts, old bone is not broken down as new bone is formed.
 As a result, bones throughout the skeleton become unusually dense.
 The bones are also structurally abnormal, making them prone to fracture.
 These problems with bone remodeling underlie all of the major features of osteopetrosis.

 Osteopetrosis can have several different patterns of inheritance.
 Most commonly, the disorder has an autosomal dominant inheritance pattern, which means one copy of an altered gene in each cell is sufficient to cause the disorder.
 Most people with autosomal dominant osteopetrosis inherit the condition from an affected parent.